QuarkNerd/blog/cprice/_posts/2017-08-24-adding-webdriver-tests-to-create-react-app-generated-projects.md

 layout: default_post
 title: Adding WebDriver tests to create-react-app generated projects
 categories:
-  - Testing
-  - HTML5
-  - JavaScript
-  - Web
+  - Tech
+summary: >-
-summary: "This post demonstrates one way to add Selenium e2e tests to a `create-react-app` generated app.
-It uses Jest as the test runner, embraces modern JavaScript features (including async/await, modules, fat-arrow functions, templated strings, etc.) and attempts to ensure that modern editors are able to provide useful auto-complete suggestions when authoring tests."
+  This post demonstrates one way to add Selenium e2e tests to a `create-react-app` generated app.
+It uses Jest as the test runner, embraces modern JavaScript features (including async/await, modules, fat-arrow functions, templated strings, etc.) and attempts to ensure that modern editors are able to provide useful auto-complete suggestions when authoring tests.
 ---

 This post discusses one way to add Selenium e2e tests to a `create-react-app` generated app.
 It uses Jest as the test runner, embraces modern JavaScript features (including async/await, modules, fat-arrow functions, templated strings, etc.) and attempts to ensure that modern editors are able to provide useful auto-complete suggestions when authoring tests.